 When using CBD oil, we recommend you give it at least a few weeks to see an overall impact.

 It is best to inform your veterinarian that you will be using CBD.
 This will ensure that it does not have any negative interactions with other medications.
-Using CBD oil twice daily along with other home remedies may have a better effect on your dog.
+Using CBD oil along with other home remedies may have a better effect on your dog.
 Remember to keep your house dust-free and your dog clean.
-This should help your dog’s dermatitis in no time!
+This should help your dog to reduce its discomfort!